 3. While the beets are roasting, add the broth to a medium saucepan, cover with a lid, and bring to a rapid boil.
 Remove from heat, stir in the couscous, and put the lid back on.
 After 5 minutes, remove the lid, fluff with a fork, and allow to cool down to room temperature.

-4. In a large mixing bowl, add ¼ cup olive oil, parsley, cilantro, mint, lime juice, garlic powder and salt.
-Whisk together, and set aside until the beets and couscous are cooled down.
+4. In a large salad bowl, add ¼ cup olive oil, parsley, cilantro, mint, lime juice, garlic powder and salt.
+Whisk together the lime and mint dressing, and set aside until the beets and couscous pasta are cooled.

-5. When the beets and couscous are room temperature, add them to the mixing bowl.
-Add the slivered almonds and currants.
+5. When the beetroot and couscous are ready, add them to the salad bowl.
+Add the almonds and currants.
 Stir to combine.
-Taste, and adjust seasonings (more salt? more lime juice?).
-Serve with lime wedges on the side.
+Taste, and adjust seasonings, if needed (more salt? more lime juice?).
+Serve with lime wedges.